IBM/aws-marketplace-automation/sterling-oms-eks-templates/README.md

+Here's the updated `README.md` file with parameters aligned to the CloudFormation template provided:

+---

 # IBM Sterling OMS Deployment on AWS

 This repository contains infrastructure-as-code (IaC) templates for deploying IBM Sterling Order Management System (OMS) on Amazon Web Services (AWS).
 The deployment leverages AWS CloudFormation for creating and managing the necessary AWS resources, such as EC2 instances, security groups, IAM roles, and other resources.